X16Community/x16-smc/bootloader/README.md

 The bootloader main function checks if the Reset button is being pressed.
 If the button is pressed, the computer is powered on and the bootloader's firmware update process is started.
-The keyboard and mouse will not work, and the update program needs to stored as AUTOBOOT.X16 on the SD card to automatically load and run.
-The update program muset not require any user input from the keyboard or mouse.

 If the Reset button was not pressed, the bootloader jumps to the vector stored in EE_RDY (0x0012).
 The firmware's original